-Many are feeling a little confused re the Tobacco Products Directive and the new regulations, (we are still waiting on the court case ruling, there is still a glimmer of hope that reason will win,) but meanwhile we hope this post clears up a few misconceptions.
+Many are feeling a little confused re the TPD or Tobacco Products Directive and the new regulations, (we are still waiting on the court case ruling, there is still a glimmer of hope that reason will win) but meanwhile we hope this post clears up a few misconceptions.

 “How will the TPD affect those of us who mix our own juice?
 More specifically how will it affect the availability of flavour concentrates and nicotine concentrates?”